Report: Pre-Majority Unionism

 Union Elections

-The National Labor Relations Act (NLRA) of 1935 was a landmark labor law reform that established most private sector workers’ legal rights to organize at work.
-It set up a government entity called the National Labor Relations Board (NLRB) to enforce the NLRA.
+The National Labor Relations Act (NLRA) of 1935 was the landmark labor law that established most private sector workers’ legal rights to organize at work.
+In addition to defining labor rights in the private sector, it set up a government entity called the National Labor Relations Board (NLRB) for enforcement.

 In the years following the NLRA, a standard form of union organizing through these elections and subsequent contract negotiations has developed.

-As a major part of this mission, the NLRB oversees union representation elections at nearly all private-sector workplaces.
-The Railway Labor Act serves a similar purpose for the transportation sector, with the National Mediation Board overseeing union elections under slightly different procedures.
-A similar system has been set up by the federal government and in many states for public sector workers through public employee relations boards.
+The NLRB oversees union representation elections at nearly all private-sector workplaces.
+The Railway Labor Act of 1926 serves a similar purpose for the transportation sector, with the National Mediation Board overseeing union elections under slightly different procedures.
+The federal government and many states have set up similar systems for public-sector workers through public employment relations boards.

-• These cards are filed with the NLRB along with a petition for an election.
-The NLRB goes through a process to determine if the collective bargaining unit represented by the cards and the petition is appropriate.
+• Alternatively, authorization cards are filed with the NLRB along with a petition for an election.
+The NLRB determines if the collective bargaining unit represented by the cards and the petition is appropriate.

 • The NLRB schedules an election, usually within a few months, where the workers vote “yes” or “no” on whether they want to be represented by the union.
-If 50% +1 of the voting workers vote “yes”, the workers have officially formed and joined the union.
+If 50% +1 of the voting workers vote “yes,” the workers have officially formed and joined the union at that workplace.

-• The NLRB certifies the union as the exclusive representative of the workers.
+• The NLRB certifies the union as the exclusive representative of the workers and requires theemployer to negotiate a contract, also called a collective bargaining agreement, with the union.

 In practice, every step of this organizing and bargaining process is often obstructed by the employer.
-Upon learning of the union organizing campaign, the employer will typically engage in union-busting practices, both legal and illegal, designed to instill doubt and fear in the workers.
+Upon learning of the union-organizing campaign, the employer will typically engage in union-busting practices, both legal and illegal, designed to instill doubt and fear in the workers.
+It may contest the bargaining unit to try to exclude or include certain workers based on where it assesses union support in the workplace.
 It will likely hold mandatory “captive audience” meetings on a regular basis to misinform workers.
-It may try to exclude certain workers or include others in the official list of eligible voters based on where it assesses union support in the workplace.
+Though a recent NLRB ruling has banned mandatory meetings, it’s unclear how long that rule change will remain.
 If the workers win, the employer may protest and appeal to the NLRB to delay certification.
-Even if the workers certify a union, the employer may not bargain a contract in good faith.
+Even if the workers certify a union, the employer may refuse to bargain a contract in good faith.

-Often these employer tactics are unfair labor practices (ULP), which the union can bring to the NLRB for prosecution.
+Often these employer tactics are “unfair labor practices” (ULPs), which the union can bring to the NLRB for prosecution.
 However, ULPs can take many months or longer to process, and the penalties are usually so minor that they don’t impact the employer’s behavior.
 Also, long delays in scheduling elections, certification, and bargaining, all while worker turnover occurs at the workplace, hurts the ability of the workers to build and maintain solidarity.

-Despite this employer opposition, unions are fairly good at winning these elections, with a win rate of about two-thirds in recent years.
+Despite this employer opposition, unions are fairly good at winning these elections, with a win rate of over 70% in recent years.

-Despite this employer opposition, unions are fairly good at winning these elections, with a win rate of about two-thirds in recent years.
-But these workplace elections and contract negotiations are time consuming and labor intensive, which is why unions are running fewer of them now.
-Bargaining a new contract takes an average of more than one year, and some workers never get a contract at all—the employer delays and the workers just give up.
+Despite this employer opposition, unions are fairly good at winning these elections, with a win rate of over 70% in recent years.
+Winning elections and negotiating strong contracts can transform workers’ living conditions, political beliefs, and sense of solidarity, and should absolutely be pursued where strategically viable.
+But they are also time consuming and labor intensive, which is why unions are running fewer of them now.

 Workers having to go through this elaborate process, often under intense employer interference, means that far too few workers are successfully organizing unions and bargaining contracts in this way.

-The Economic Policy Institute reports “While 86% of workers who chose a union were able to win a first contract in the 1950s, that share declined to less than 70% in the 1970s.
-By the 1990s, it was down to 56%.”
 Workers having to go through this elaborate process, often under intense employer interference, means that far too few workers are successfully organizing unions and bargaining contracts in this way.
-This has led to the search in recent decades for alternative ways of organizing, and efforts to reform labor law.
+This has led to the search in recent decades for alternative ways of organizing and efforts to reform labor law.

 Card Check Neutrality

-The NLRB allows for an employer to voluntarily recognize a union.
-Thus, another organizing approach is for the union and workers to convince the employer to agree to recognize the union, or use an alternative union recognition procedure based on the majority of workers showing interest.
+The NLRA has always authorized an employer to voluntarily recognize a union.
+Thus another organizing approach is for the union and workers to convince the employer to recognize the union based on the majority of workers’ support.
+The new Cemex framework reinforces this.

 With card check, the employer agrees to be neutral and recognize the union based on a majority of the workers signing union authorization cards.

-To achieve the employer agreement to this process often requires an intense pressure campaign over time.
-But if successful, the advantages to this approach are that there is no specific election time period where the employer engages in union busting, and no particular date set by the NLRB where the union is judged to have won or lost.
+Achieving the employer agreement to this process often requires an intense pressure campaign over time.
+But if successful, the advantages to this approach are that there is no drawn-out election time period during which the employer can engage in union busting and no particular date set by the NLRB where the union is judged to have won or lost.

 However, the fight with the employer usually can’t be avoided—it’s either a fight for the card check procedure, or during the union election and contract bargaining.

 The union has much more time to organize and can submit the cards at the time of its choosing.
-The workers sign cards under a neutral atmosphere and submit them for certification when they are ready.
-However, the fight with the employer usually can’t be avoided—it’s either a fight for the card check procedure, or during the union election and contract bargaining.
+The workers sign cards under a neutral atmosphere until they are ready to submit them for certification.
+However, the fight with the employer is never avoided entirely — it’s either a fight for the card-check procedure or during the union election and contract bargaining.

 Labor Peace Agreements through Legislative Action